 Most dog bites come from large working dogs with German shepherd or shepherd-mix accounting for the majority of bites.
 Although any dog is capable of biting a human, the most likely such animal is a young male dog between 6 and 11 months of age.

-Most victims of periorbital dog bites come for treatment early, within four hours of the bite.
+Most victims of eye injury dog bites come for treatment early, within four hours of the bite.
 In addition to the usual items in the medical history, the tetanus status of the victim must be determined to determine what preventative against tetanus must be given.

 The medical history of the dog must also be obtained at the time of injury.
 The dog that has not been vaccinated against rabies must be examined by a veterinarian.
 In most locations, a ten-day quarantine is mandatory.
 If there is any question of possible rabies, the public health authorities must be notified immediately for advice on examining the dog’s brain with immunofluorescent technique at an approved laboratory.
 The results of this examination can be obtained within 3 hours so that appropriate treatment can be initiated.

 The goal of repair is to restore the normal anatomic structures of the eyes and face.
-If the lacrimal system is disrupted, repair should begin with a bicanalicular silicone intubation along with microsurgical repair of the avulsed medial canthal tendon with permanent suture.
+If the lacrimal system is disrupted, repair should begin with intubation along with the microsurgical repair of the avulsed medial canthal tendon with permanent suture.

 Tetanus prophylaxis must be considered in all victims of dog bites.
 In cases without adequate prior vaccination, the use of tetanus immunoglobulin and tetanus toxoid should be given.

 Rabies is very rare after dog bites in the US.
 Rabies prophylaxis should be given only if the dog cannot be found or if there are questions raised by the veterinarian as to the health of the dog.
 Passive and active immunization against rabies should be given.
 Local reaction to rabies vaccinations occurs in 25 percent of cases.